jtoman/claims/README.md

 Further, currently you must remember to re-run the verification script after adding or changing a claim.
 Future versions will (hopefully!) address this pain point.

+## License and Copyright

+Copyright John Toman 2016.

+Released under the LaTeX Project Public License 1.3 or later.